UPchieve/web/README.md

 The E2E tests include several [snapshot tests](https://playwright.dev/docs/test-snapshots), which make pixel-by-pixel comparisons between a pre-saved snapshot file and the state of the screen during test.

-Remember to update snapshots as needed with `npm run test:e2e:update-snapshots` when applicable.
+Remember to update snapshots as needed with `pnpm run test:e2e:update-snapshots` when applicable.

 Sometimes, snapshot tests fail because dynamically generated inputs, such as anything faker-generated, get rendered on screen and are bound to be different from run to run.
 To exclude those elements from snapshot comparisons, you can use a [toHaveScreenshot mask](https://playwright.dev/docs/api/class-pageassertions#page-assertions-to-have-screenshot-1-option-mask).